 In the past, instincts and old habits may have led to a costly trip to the emergency room.
 But families near a Sanford Health location today have a convenient option in case of slips and falls and bumps and bruises that can happen to people of all ages.

-Advanced medical care is accessible — even outside regular clinic hours — through walk-in clinics, also called urgent care and acute care.
-It’s the type of care Sanford Health Walk-in Clinics specialize in.
+Advanced medical care is accessible — even outside regular clinic hours — through walk-in care, also called urgent care and acute care.

 Some things are true emergencies.
 In those cases, know that all Sanford Emergency Centers have trained specialists on call 24 hours every day to offer the region’s highest level of trauma care.